Oxycodone, as found in OxyContin or Percocet, is a powerful painkiller and one of the most commonly abused prescription drugs in the country.

 Percocet is a combination of oxycodone and acetaminophen (the active ingredient in Tylenol).
 It is commonly prescribed for a number of conditions with pain ranging from mild to severe.
 Similar to OxyContin, crushing and snorting Percocet is a common method of abuse.
 Other modes of abuse include taking more than the prescribed Percocet dosage, taking the drug for longer than the prescribed period of time, and chewing or injecting Percocet.

-Slang or street names for oxycodone drugs include oxy, OC’s, oxycet, oxycotton, hillbilly heroin, killers, percs and roxi’s.
+Slang or street names for oxycodone drugs include oxy, OC’s, oxycet, oxycotton, hillbilly heroin, berries, killers, percs and roxi’s.

 Ready to get help?